kensiprell/ktorio.github.io/quickstart/guides/website.md

 ## Sessions

-To prevent having to authenticate all the pages, we are going to store the user in a session, and that session will be propagated to all the pages using a session cookie.
+To prevent having to authenticate for each individual page, we are going to store the user in a session, and that session will be propagated to all pages using a session cookie.

 ```kotlin
 data class MySession(val username: String)